MicrosoftDocs/azure-devops-docs/docs/boards/queries/planning-ranking-priorities.md

    A subjective rating of the bug, issue, task, or test case as it relates to the business.
 You can specify the following values:

-   - **1**: Product cannot ship without the successful resolution of the work item, and it should be addressed as soon as possible.
+   - **1**: Product can't ship without the successful resolution of the work item, and it should be addressed.

-   - **2**: Product cannot ship without the successful resolution of the work item, but it does not need to be addressed immediately.
+   - **2**: Product can't ship without the successful resolution of the work item, but it doesn't need to be addressed immediately.

    - **3**: Resolution of the work item is optional based on resources, time, and risk.